petersulyok/smfc/README.md

 ### 5. Supermicro compatibility
-Feel free to create a short feedback in [discussion #55](https://github.com/petersulyok/smfc/discussions/55) on your compatibility experience.

-#### 5.1 Supermicro X10-X13/H10-H13 motherboards
 Originally, this software was designed to work with Supermicro X10-X12/H10-H12 motherboards with IPMI functionality, where the BMC chip is ASPEED AST2400 or AST2500.
 Most motherboards in this set are compatible with the Supermicro IPMI raw commands used here and are supported out of the box.